TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 * **Pure Data Transmission:** small *sender* and *receiver* allow you to send *raw digital data* from *A* to *B*, i.e. sensor information or to control devices like *garage doors*.
 You are completely free, and it is completely *up to you*, what kind of information you send and receive, and how you encode it.
 * **LoRa (Long Range):** built on the latter, *LoRa* employs a standardized radio protocol designed to sustain noise.
 It can be used to bridge wide distances and includes *mesh* technology.
+* **WiFi:** many modern *microprocessor* breakout boards such as *ESP8266* and *ESP32* come with *WiFi* integrated.
+They can use *WiFi* to connect to one another, or be controlled by other *WiFi*-enabled devices such as *smartphones*.

 ## Picking Frequencies
-Picking a frequency is the initial and fundamental step in designing a *radio project* - for *two* reasons:
+Picking an appropriate frequency is the initial and fundamental step in designing a *radio project* - for *two* reasons:

 * **Legal:** you *must* pick a frequency that is *legal to use* in your country.
 Else, you may be *interfering* with other services, and may become *liable* for damages you cause.
 In addition, (severe) legal punishment is possible even if the risk of ham and detection *may be* low with *low emission* devices.
 * **Technical:** when you have the *choice* of multiple *legal* frequencies, your *use case* determines which one to choose.
 The *lower* a radio frequency is the better can it pass buildings (walls, doors).
 The *higher* a frequency the more does it behave like *light* and needs a *free line of sight*.
 For example, if you live in a densly populated city in *Europe*, the *433MHz* band can pass buildings better than the *815MHz* band.
 If you'd like to set up a *data transmission* with free *line of sight*, the *815MHz* band works better (because of lower interference from other services in the same band).

+> [!NOTE]
+> *WiFi* frequencies are largely harmonized across the world.
+They are the only *wireless technology* that has no fundamental regional regulations to watch out for (even though the use of *selected WiFi channels* may be limited to some regions).

 ### Legal Considerations
 Most countries designate frequency ranges for *free public use*.
-We all use these frequencies every day: *hearing aids*, *wireless microphones*, *garage door openers*, *wireless door bells* etc.
+We all use these frequencies every day: *hearing aids*, *wireless microphones*, *walky talkys*, *garage door openers*, *wireless door bells* etc.

 In almost every region of the world, *band plans* exist that *allocate* frequency ranges and *regulate* the use of such frequencies.
 Here are *band plans* that contain frequency ranges for  *license-free* radio communications.

 | Area | Band Plan |